-For examples of the Workshops I can deliver, please read on.
+For examples of workshops I can deliver, please read on.

-I am an expert in IB Theatre - both the current course and the new course currently in pilot, due for first teaching in 2021.
-I am a senior examiner, a standardising team member, a member of the curriculum review team, and a teacher and examiner of the pilot course.
+I am an expert in IB Theatre - both the 2014 course and the new course launching in 2022.
+I am a senior examiner, a standardising team member, a member of the curriculum review team, an IB and ISTA workshop leader, and have been teaching the 2022 DP Theatre guide since 2018 as a pilot school.
 I'd be happy to deliver training to teachers or students on any aspect of either of these courses.
-Please note that pilot course training is only available to authorised pilot schools until the guide is made public, at which time I'd be happy to deliver to all IB schools.

 I am an expert in immersive theatre, scenography and theatre design, having previously worked in professional theatre in the UK, Singapore, and Japan as lighting and sound designer, stage management, and working with architects as venue designer and operations management.
 I am the author of a book on the place of scenography within immersive theatre.
 I'd be happy to talk to you about your technical and production requirements and training of staff, teachers and students.